Chouffy/chouffy.github.io/notes/softwares/Windows/Windows.md

 ### CPU & Processes

 * Start a software on login with admin: create a scheduled task
+* Find which software blocks a file: open Sysinternals Process Explorer → Find → Find Handle or DLL

 ### Power & Battery